 I bring my DSLR camera with a big zoom lens to the Zoo all the time.
 Visitors can bring cameras for personal use, but professional equipment is restricted.

-• Tripods: Allowed but must not obstruct pathways or habitats.
+- Tripods: Allowed but must not obstruct pathways or habitats.

-• Drones: Prohibited to ensure animal and guest safety.
+- Drones: Prohibited to ensure animal and guest safety.

 Plan accordingly if you’re capturing your adventure.
-And don’t be surprised if you see some media cameras there on occasion who have special permissions.
+And don’t be surprised if you see some media cameras there on occasion that have special permissions.
 On media days, you’ll see tripods in a lot of places.

 San Diego Zoo Pet Policy